tt-isv-org/scc/tutorial/index.md

 1. OpenShift processes the manifest and attempts to deploy the pod.
 The deployment process will compare the permissions requested by the deployment manifest against the permissions allowed by the associated SCCs.
 1. If the associated SCC cannot provide all of the permissions the deployment manifest requests, the deployment will fail.
 1. Otherwise, the deployment will create the pod and run the application.

+## Use cases

+Our example use case is focused on demonstrating and controlling a container's runtime user ID and group ID and the pod's file system group ID and supplemental groups.
+By running a Universal Base Image and mounting an EmptyDir volume, you won't see a full-stack application, but it is easy to run some commands on the container to see what the environment looks like and test the privileges and access controls.

+One common use case is any container that expects to run as a specific user.
+In this tutorial, you will learn that you can specify the user you need to run-as and the cluster administrator can create an SCC to allow that user (or range of users).
+By doing this you avoid needing the "anyuid" SCC, which would also allow running as root.

+The second common use case is a container that needs to access shared storage.
+A best practice is to add the group ID of the shared storage to the supplemental groups for the pod.
+Each container will become a member of these groups and will have access to the storage.
+This is generally easier to manage than permissions based on user IDs.
+A file system group ID (fsGroup) is a similar concept.
+The files system group ID is used when mounting block storage and is also added to the containers' supplemental groups.

+After you've completed the tutorial, you should be ready to tackle either of the above use cases.
+You will also be ready to start exploring the many other privileges, capabilities, and settings that you can control with security contexts and security context constraints.

 ## Prerequisites